Wunghnu Football Club

-The Wunghnu Football Club, nicknamed the Magpies, was an Australian rules football club in the small Goulburn Valley town of Wunghnu, Victoria, Australia.
+The Wunghnu Football Club, nicknamed the Magpies, was an Australian rules football club in the small Goulburn Valley town of Wunghnu, Victoria.

 History

 It was playing in the Picola & District Football League until it was forced in 2011 into recess by the VCFL because they were deemed to be uncompetitive.
 The club was based in the small Victorian town of Wunghnu, which is approximately 200 km north of Melbourne.

-Wunghnu played from 1888 to 1930 in the Goulburn Valley Football Association, a forerunner to the Murray Football League.
+Wunghnu ('wun u") played from 1888 to 1930 in the Goulburn Valley Football Association, a forerunner to the Murray Football League.

 From 1924 to 1928, the Wunghnu and Drumanure Football Clubs merged to form the Drumanure-Wunghnu side.

 Wunghnu played in some of the minor competitions around Shepparton until it joined the Picola & District Football League in 1951.